gw-engineering/community-gw-cdr-and-reputation-check/README.md

 - Only if reputation is not malicious, will a copy of the file be placed into a folder named, "output/good_reputation_no_cdr".

-- The reputation reports of files which could not be processed by the CDR step, will be recorded in a folder named, "output/reputation_reports".
-Within this folder, "good_reputation_files" and "bad_reputation_files" subsolders contain the applicable reports.
+- The reputation reports of files which could not be processed by the CDR step, will be recorded in a folder named, "output/reputation_reports_no_cdr".
+Within this folder, "good_reputation_files_no_cdr" and "bad_reputation_files_no_cdr" subsolders contain the applicable reports.
 No potentially malicious files are contained in the reporting folders.

 ## Process Flow